Qalamoun offensive (May–June 2015): Operations begin

-On 11 May, the Army and Hezbollah captured the Al-Barouh hill outside Al-Juba, taking total control of the outskirts of the village, and seized the border-crossing at Ma'br Al-Kharbah.
+On 11 May, the Army and Hezbollah captured Al-Barouh hill outside Al-Juba, taking total control of the outskirts of the village, and seized the border-crossing at Ma'br Al-Kharbah.
 In addition, military sources reported government troops captured five small villages in the region.
 Hezbollah advances were also confirmed by the pro-opposition SOHR group.

 Despite the fighting taking place over the previous week, an all-out battle had reportedly not yet started, with some predictions of it happening in the second half of the month.
 ISIL forces, entrenched six kilometers away near Arsal, had also not yet joined the fighting.
 However, ISIL commanders from Iraq were reportedly brought in for the upcoming battle with Hezbollah.

-On 12 May, al-Nusra and its allies vowed to "eradicate" ISIL in the Qalamoun region, after ISIL reportedly "betrayed" their rebel allies and attacked several of their bases in the border area, as well as blocking rebel transport routes.
+On 12 May, al-Nusra Front and its allies vowed to "eradicate" ISIL in the Qalamoun region, after ISIL reportedly "betrayed" their rebel allies and attacked several of their bases in the border area, as well as blocking rebel transport routes.
 According to Mario Abou Zeid from Beirut's Carnegie Middle East Center, Syrian Intelligence directed its operatives within ISIL in Qalamoun to launch probing skirmishes against FSA forces to test their defenses, and in an attempt to distract them from the main battle.

 Meanwhile, the Syrian Army and Hezbollah reportedly seized more areas between Ras al-Maara and the Lebanese village of Nahleh.
 During their operations, Hezbollah used unmanned drones.
 According to the SOHR, eight Hezbollah militants were killed in the Qalamoun mountains between 11 and 12 May.
 The retreating rebels were reportedly concentrated on the mountain's highest hilltop, Tallat Mussa.
 Still, the day's fighting was lighter due to intermittent rainfall and fog.

 Capture of Tallat Mussa

 On 13 May, the Syrian Army and Hezbollah took full control of Tallat Mussa after capturing at least nine rebel positions during heavy exchanges of artillery and rocket fire along the ridge between Al-Juba, Ras al-Maara and Assal al-Ward.
 Earlier in the day, Army troops, backed up by Hezbollah, seized half of the outskirts of Ras al-Maara and advanced toward the highlands of Jabal al-Barouh which is linked to Tallat Mussa.
 Surviving rebel fighters were pushed towards the outskirts of Arsal.
 The night of the assault on Tallat Mussa, temperatures reached zero degrees Celsius as it rained and hailed.
 Before taking the mountain top, Syrian Army soldiers had to climb up the slopes under heavy mortar and sniper fire.
 According to the SOHR, 36 rebels, 18 Hezbollah and 13 NDF fighters were killed during the fighting, while Lebanese security sources put the death toll at 53 rebels and four Hezbollah fighters.
-The capture of the hilltop was described by Elijah J. Magnier, the AL RAI Chief International Correspondent, as the beginning of the long-announced battle.
+The capture of the hilltop was described by Elijah J. Magnier as the beginning of the long-announced battle.
 The Syrian Army also claimed to have captured the hills of al-Jerafah, Sin al-Sakhrey, al-Reya, Ouqbet al-Faseh, and all of the barrens of Ras al-Maara.